 Morocco is not recognised by the United Nations as the Administrative Power of this territory that it illegally controls, and is therefore not in the position to sell Western Sahara fish resources or give licences to the EU.
 Such an agreement further offers a sign of legitimisation to the untenable Moroccan occupation, and contributing to prolonging this conflict.

-The EU claims the agreement is perfectly legal, and chooses to look away from the clear ethical and political dilemmas of the deal.
+The EU maintains the agreement is perfectly legal, and chooses to look away from the clear ethical and political dilemmas of the deal.
 The EU bases its claims of legality on an opinion from the former UN Secretary General for Legal Affairs, ambassador Hans Corell.

 The same former UN representative, however, says in a response that it would be in violation of international law to fish in Western Sahara under the current conditions, and that he does not understand how the EU can have misinterpreted his legal advice in this matter.